univention/ucs-school-basispilot/ucsschool-basis-pilot-ansible/README.md

 cd
 ```
 When these bugs have been resolved (and rolled out to the Ansible Galaxy) this part can be omitted, and the `patches` subdirectory
-if this repository can be removed.
+of this repository can be removed.
 Note that the Jenkins job does these copies too, so it has to be corrected too.

 ## Prerequisites